 As a new heater, mods are scarce.
 That said, there are more holster options sooner than there were for the 42.
 And given the gun’s popularity, lights, sights, replacement triggers and lasers will be along soon.

 Overall: * * * * *

-There are less expensive options and 6+1 capacity isn’t a lot.
+There are less expensive options and a magazine capacity of 6 rounds isn’t a lot.
 But the G43 is just the thing for shooters looking for a small, reliable, comfortable, acceptably-powerful every day carry gun.